The Left is Violent (Part 2) | Change My Mind 2025-10-02 18:19

 I think you've been respectful.

-Hopefully you think I've been respectful.
+Hopefully, you think I've been respectful.

-Yeah, I thought it's a great conversation.
+Yeah, I thought that was a great conversation.

 This is what I've been doing.